lyoh001/AzureGoFex/README.md

 ### 3.1	Logical System Component Overview
 ![Figure 1: Logical Architecture Overview](./.images/workflow.png)
 1. The file gets dumped from the application.
-1. Scheduler runs the script to copy files from on-prem to Azure Blob.
+1. Azure Automation account runs AzCopy script every hour to transfer the file from on-prem to Azure Blob via Hybrid Runbook Workers.
 1. This invokes a function via eventgrid.
 1. The function will auth via managed identity against Azure AD and retrieves API credentials from Azure Keyvault that is secured under T0 subscription.
 1. SPN has permission on the BAS sharepoint site to upload a file.